jakecorrenti/guild/README.md

-# guild
+## guild

-Guild is a tool that allows you to take code snippets from a specified file, and post them to a Discord channel for others to see.
-Guild does this by using a combination of a Discord bot and a CLI tool utilizing webhooks to communicate.
+Guild is a Command Line Interface build with Rust that posts code snippets to a Discord channel using Webhooks.

+# How does it work?

+Guild works by utilizing [Serenity](https://www.github.com/serenity-rs/serenity) to access the Discord API.
+In order to communicate with a specified Discord text channel, Guild uses Discord Webhooks to send the code snippets from a specified file to the channel.

+# Download

+Steps to download
+- OS specific?

+# Usage

+How to use
+- commands
+- setup discord webhook